FreddieHoy/polyai-calendar/README.md

 `highlightedDay` then gets passed into the `calendar/dates.js` component and using styled components highlights the current day.

-## The `CalendarOld.js` component.
+## The `CalendarHooks` and `CalendarState` components.

-Originally the Calendar component was made using a classical react component.
-However to demonstrate ability the Calendar component was remade using hooks.
+Originally the Calendar component was made using a classical react component using state.
+However to demonstrate ability, the Calendar component was remade again using hooks.

-However both components are used.
+Both components are used.

-- The Home page uses the functional (hooks) component.(`calendar/Calendar.js`)
+- The Home page uses the functional (hooks) component.(`calendar/CalendarHooks.js`)
-- The About page uses the classical component.(`calendar/CalendarOld.js`)
+- The About page uses the classical component.(`calendar/CalendarState.js`)

+This was done to show case ability using both.

 ## Testing.

 ### Changing Dates.

 All of the calendar components have been tested using snapshots.
 However one of the issues with testing date in jest is that the current date changes.
 Therefore the test can 'expire'.
-To over come this for example in the `Calendar.js` test I have set the `today` variable myself so that it can not 'expire'.
+To over come this for example in the `CalendarState.js` test I have set the `today` variable myself so that it can not 'expire'.

 ```
 it('renders the correct components', () => {
-    const wrapper = shallow(<CalendarOld />);
+    const wrapper = shallow(<CalendarState />);
     wrapper.setState({ today: null });
     expect(wrapper).toMatchSnapshot();
   });